-To enhance the city's unique character, urban design, and sense of place through the coordination of land development and redevelopment with transportation improvements.
-Success will be measured by creating a walkable, livable 24/7 town center that serves its citizens and visitors by providing an eclectic mix of historic structures amidst new mixed use structures o ering residents and others a true downtown full of life and vitality.
-Also, redeveloped neighborhood centers will cater to residential needs.
+Enhance the city's unique character urban design, and sense of place through the coordination of land development and redevelopment with transportation improvements.
+Success will be measured by creating a walkable, livable, 24/7 town center that serves its citizens and visitors by providing an eclectic mix of historic structures amidst new mixed use structures offering residents and others a true downtown full of life and vitality.
+Redeveloped neighborhood centers will cater to residential needs.
 The city will also implement the Cleveland Avenue Corridor Master plan and Transit Oriented Development plan.
-Lastly, Gateways will be developed at major entry points with a unified signage plan signaling arrival into and departure from the city.
+Lastly, gateways will be developed at major entry points with a unified signage plan signaling arrival into and departure from the city.
+The city will protect gateway areas with appropriate zoning policies and tools to create inviting and distinct corridors that are welcoming and provide a foundation for thriving neighborhoods.